 - Guinea pigs

 - Pet ducks or chickens

 Any small pet, however, can be at risk from a bird attack.
 Large raptors will routinely attack animals that weigh up to 20 pounds as part of a hunt.
-Many birds of prey will attack even larger animals, and even humans if the bird feels its nest or young are threatened.
+Many birds of prey will attack even larger animals, including humans, if the bird feels its nest or young are threatened.

 Raptors That Hunt Pets